 - Questions to ask about practical aspects of a breast cancer diagnosis

 For more information about practical issues when breast cancer treatment is over, see the Life after breast cancer section.

-For more information about symptoms and side effects of secondary breast cancer, see the issues for women with secondary breast cancer section.
+For more information about symptoms and side effects of metastatic breast cancer, see the issues for women with metastatic breast cancer section.